tribblix/build/patches/openjdk15/README.txt

 JDK15:

+There is now a functioning set of patches to reinstate SPARC support, see ../jdk15u-jdk-15.0.10-ga.pls.sparc.
+Note that some of the patches for SPARC are incompatible with builds on other architectures, so they should only be applied if building on a SPARC system.

 jdk15 is likely to see more significant changes as it's cut from a rapidly evolving trunk, whereas older versions were more static, getting bugfixes on a relatively static base